Eligibility criteria for students and fellows

-You may submit only one application per academic year to NSERC or CIHR or SSHRC.
+You may submit a maximum of one scholarship (master’s or doctoral) or fellowship application per academic year to either NSERC, CIHR or SSHRC.

-If you receive an award from NSERC, but then change your field of study or research to a field that NSERC does not support, or to a program of study that NSERC does not support, you will no longer be eligible.
+If you receive an award, other than a Canada Graduate Scholarship (master’s or doctoral), from NSERC, but then change your research to a field that NSERC does not support, you will no longer be eligible.
 As a result, NSERC will cancel the award.

-Note: If you have received previous funding from NSERC, this does not mean that you are automatically deemed eligible for continued NSERC funding.
+Note: If you or your proposed supervisor have peviously received funding from NSERC, this does not mean that you are automatically deemed eligible for continued NSERC funding.
 As you advance in your studies, if the focus of your research changes from fundamental research to more applied research in the health or social sciences and humanities areas, you may no longer be eligible for NSERC support.

-If your proposed research is related to health, consult the Guidelines for the Eligibility of Applications Related to Health for guidance on the eligibility of research in health according to respective agency mandates.
+If your proposed research is related to health, consult the Guidelines for the eligibility of applications related to health section of the Selecting the appropriate federal granting agency website and the Addendum to the guidelines for the eligibility of applications related to health web page for guidance on the eligibility of research in health according to respective agency mandates.

 The field of psychology is supported by the three granting agencies.
-Consult the Guidelines for the Eligibility of Applications in Psychology section for guidance on the eligibility of research in psychology according to respective agency mandates.
+Consult the Guidelines for the eligibility of applications in psychology section of the Selecting the appropriate federal granting agency web page for guidance on the eligibility of research in psychology according to respective agency mandates.

 If your research relates to prehistory (Homo sapiens sapiens) or human population biology (contemporary populations), consult with SSHRC or NSERC prior to any applicable deadline in order to determine within which agency mandate your research lies.

-Scholarships and fellowships are generally tenable at institutions whose standing is recognized by NSERC.
-Refer to the specific program descriptions for details on the eligible location of tenure.
+Scholarships and fellowships are generally tenable at an institution whose standing is recognized by NSERC.
+Refer to the specific program descriptions for details on the eligible locations of tenure.